peteroupc/html3dutil/doc/H3DU.Material.md

 ### H3DU.Material([ambient], [diffuse], [specular], [shininess], [emission]) <a id='H3DU.Material'></a>

 Specifies parameters for geometry materials, which describe the appearance of a 3D object.
-This includes how an object scatters, reflects, or absorbs light, as well as well as a texture image to apply on that object's surface.
+This includes how an object scatters, reflects, or absorbs light, as well as a texture image to apply on that object's surface.

 <i>For more information on this constructor's parameters,